tirkarthi/Wordzilla-Perl/README.md

 Installation :

-  At the moment the app supports only Linux with Perl.
+  At the moment the app supports only GNU/Linux with Perl.

   Its a Perl script that requires DBI , DBD::SQLite and preferably SQLite3 or SQLite.